 This theory leaves us with a question that enables the dismissal of near-death experiences as nothing; if the mind is being influenced by this substance, is it possible that one’s near-death experience is merely an encounter with nothing but imaginations formed by a constellation of long-term memories and contact with reality?
 In contemplating nothingness as a component of near-death experiences, we are made to ask a second question; for those who declare to have seen nothing but a bright light or utter darkness, isn’t that too something?

 The mystery of nothingness is also exposed in common activities like our use of speech to hide pain, and moments of nocturnal dreaming.
 When we say ‘it’s nothing’ to questions about our stressors, we hide nothing in something, giving it an unspoken, yet understood identity.
-When, at night, we ferry into the unknown corners of sleep where neurons light the brain and our body is paralyzed within a state of deep sleep that casts a spell of forgetfulness when we awake, where do we go?
+When, at night, we ferry into the unknown corners of sleep, where do we go?
 Into nothingness?
 Or is the mere act of being asleep just something for nothing to exist, thus giving meaning to nothing?

 Nothing is the foundation of all things.
 When we hear and echo aphorisms like ‘I know nothing’, we believe it to be a saying that grooms our intellectual capacity, driving us to strip all confidence in our knowledge and objectively learn from the world.
 But what does it mean to know nothing?
 Isn’t it just a desire to know something?
 Everything, one might argue.
 In collecting knowledge through a similar lens of curiosity applied by children, we do so, not with nothing, but, indeed, with something.
 An intention.